mhutch/mhutch.github.io/_posts/2011-03-24-monodevelop-tips-code-focus.md

 created: 1300982400
 redirect_from: /node/217
 ---
 Code focus is a useful feature that helps to show the structure of your code.
 It's activated by hovering over one of the fold markers in the text editor margin for a few seconds.
-The activated fold region and its parent regions are highlighted using graduated colour differences on the text editor background.
+The activated fold region and its parent regions are highlighted using graduated colour differences on the text editor background.<!--break-->

 <a href="http://mjhutchinson.com/files/images/md-tips/code-focus.png" rel="lightbox[md_tips_code_focus]" title="Code focus highlighting regions in the text editor"><img src="http://mjhutchinson.com/files/images/md-tips/t/code-focus.png" alt="Code focus highlighting regions in the text editor" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>